joylarkin/Awesome-AI-Market-Maps/README.md

 ***Now featuring over 400 AI Market Maps by top VCs, industry analysts, and AI practitioners.***

-> Editor's insight → 1Q 2026 AI market map creation appears to have slowed compared to the pace we tracked in 2024-2025 especially for Tier 1 VCs, and the market maps being created are niche and/or geographically-focused.
-It seems as if AI investor sentiment is evolving in real time.
+> Editor's insight → 1H 2026 AI market map creation has slowed compared to the pace we tracked in 2024-2025 especially for Tier 1 VCs, and the market maps being created are niche and/or geographically-focused.
+We're witnessing AI investor sentiment evolving in real time.

 As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of recent AI market maps, as I believe there is alpha in following the public conversation.
 Since I couldn't find a comprehensive resource which met my needs, I decided to build something substantial for the greater AI community.